RWA & Private Credit

 Maple's History and Lessons

-Since then, Maple has restructured its approach:
+Since then, Maple has restructured significantly:

-• Introduced enhanced due diligence requirements
+• Enhanced due diligence requirements

-• Added more conservative loan-to-value parameters
+• More conservative loan parameters

-• Expanded beyond crypto-native borrowers to include traditional corporate borrowers
+• Expanded beyond crypto-native borrowers

 Maple Assessment